mriddle/mriddle/posts/2013_03_22_porting_plugins_from_sublime_text_2_to_sublime_text_3.md

-The place to begin is the [porting guide](http://www.sublimetext.com/docs/3/porting_guide.html), which lists the main changes (python 3.3, asynchronous events, zipped packages, and so on).
+* The place to begin is the [porting guide](http://www.sublimetext.com/docs/3/porting_guide.html), which lists the main changes (python 3.3, asynchronous events, zipped packages, and so on).

-The [plugin API](http://www.sublimetext.com/docs/3/api_reference.html) hasn't changed a great deal.
+* The [plugin API](http://www.sublimetext.com/docs/3/api_reference.html) hasn't changed a great deal.
 There are a couple of restrictions (most functions now can't be called at importing time), and a few new functions.

+* Notably more reliable is the automatic reloading of installed plugins when you edit their sourcefiles.
+Hooray for plugins being run in a dedicated thread.

 #### determining the root directory of a project: